Dargaville: Amenities

-The Kai Iwi lakes are 25 kilometres north of the town, and the Pouto Peninsula is located to the south of Dargaville.
+The Kai Iwi lakes are 25 kilometres north of Dargaville, whereas Trounson Kauri Park is located a further 37 kilometres north of the town centre.

 Beach

-Baylys Beach is the local beach, just 13 kilometres from the township, and offers over 90 kilometres of rugged west coast surf.
+Ripiro Beach is the local beach, just 13 kilometres from the township, and offers 107 kilometres of rugged west coast surf.

 Swimming pool

 The Kauri Coast community swimming pool is located at 8 Onslow Street.
-The 50 metre outdoor swimming pool was built in 2010 at a cost of $6 million and was damaged in 2011 with a large bulge and crack in the middle of it as a result of removing the weight of the water.
+The 50-metre outdoor swimming pool was built in 2010 at a cost of $6 million and was damaged in 2011 with a large bulge and crack in the middle of it as a result of removing the weight of the water.

+Sportsville

+Located at the Dargaville Rugby Park, Sportsville is a multi-purpose sports complex that facilitates Tennis, Soccer, Volleyball, Netball, Rugby League, and Rugby Union.

 Golf course

-The Northern Wairoa Golf Club is located at 819 Baylys Coast Road.
-The golf course provides sea views throughout its 18 holes.
-The fairways are lined with pohutakawa trees and there are no bunkers.
+The Northern Wairoa Golf Club (NWGC) is located at 819 Baylys Coast Road.
+It is an 18 hole par 72 layout.
+The golf course provides sea views throughout.
+The fairways are lined with pōhutukawa trees and are wide and open.
+The greens are large, well kept, and of moderate speed.
+All making NWGC an enjoyable layout and playable course.